Daniel-Prado/CarND-Behavioral-Cloning-P3/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and steering angles.
+This ensures that the model will not have a bias to the left or the right.

-![alt text][imagex]

 After data augmentation, I got a total of 124,396 images, 10% of which I used for validation.